 Big Brandy Tomato

 Flavourful pink beefsteak.
-Big Brandy is a cross of two Heirlooms (Big Dwarf and Brandywine) resulting in an improved tomato variety loaded with great flavour and improved appearance.
+This flavourful pink indeterminate beefsteak can produce up to 450g fruit.
+Big Brandy is a cross of two heirlooms (Big Dwarf and Brandywine) resulting in an improved tomato variety loaded with great flavour and improved appearance.
 Slice and enjoy on your favourite sandwich or use for a colourful tomato salad.
-Matures in 80 days.
+Matures in 75-80 days from transplant.
 Approx. 15 seeds/pkg.

 Indeterminate plants are tall, require staking and produce tomatoes over a longer period of time.
 Instead of having one large harvest at once, they bear over a period of months.
 These are perfect for home gardeners who want their harvest spread out, or greenhouse growers that want tall plants to best use their space.